andrewcbuensalida/doctor-google/readme.md

 get brief change record
-create record eating including percent get eating record transferring, toileting, cpr, diet tips logout repeat
+create record eating including percent get eating record transferring, toileting, cpr, feeding tips logout repeat

+saying repeat is a reserved action in google assistant, so they dont like it when i assign it to a function.